pingswept/design-for-fab/content/logistics/syllabus.md

 ## Budget

-The Department of Mechanical Engineering will cover up to $NNN per student for project expenses.
+The Department of Mechanical Engineering will cover $1000 for the class as a whole for project expenses.
+We will try to allocate the support to those who need it the most.

 ## Project storage

 During the semester, you will be allocated a storage shelf in Bray, Nolop, or Blake where you can keep your projects and related materials.
-After the semester ends, either you can take your device back to your dorm room, or I will lovingly place it in the dumpster for you on May 1st (the first day of finals).
+After the semester ends, either you can take your device back to your dorm room, or I will lovingly place it in the dumpster for you on May 10th (the day after our final showcase).

 ## Materials and other resources available

 In addition to your project budget, we will have prototyping materials available for you to use.
 These will include foamcore, cardboard, lots of pink and blue foam, acrylic and aluminum.
 Most of this will be available in Bray or Nolop.

-For those of you thinking about an electromechanical solutions, I have a large collection of microcontrollers and sensors used for my electronics class; I'm happy to share that stuff as well.
+For those of you thinking about electromechanical solutions, I have a large collection of microcontrollers and sensors used for my electronics class; I'm happy to share that stuff as well.

-We are also well-connected in the larger ecosystem of Boston makerspaces; if Tufts doesn't have something you need, we can probably get you access to a space that has what you need.

 ## A note about general resourcefulness